 Vernon Roote Youth Leadership Award

 The Vernon Roote Youth Leadership Scholarship is awarded annually to a youth from Saugeen First Nation to support their post-secondary education.
 The $1,500 scholarship is awarded to alumni of the Saugeen First Nation’s Leaders in Training Program.
 This scholarship is both a tribute to Vernon’s commitment to language and cultural preservation, and to the development of youth over the many years of his public service.

 Berdina Johnston Youth Leadership Award

 The Berdina Johnston Youth Leadership Scholarship is awarded annually to a youth from the Chippewas of Nawash Unceded First Nation to support their post-secondary education.
-The $1,500 scholarship is awarded to alumni of Neyaashiinigmiing’s Right To Play Program.
+The $1,500 scholarship is awarded to alumni of Neyaashiinigmiing’s Leaders in Training Program.
 This scholarship is a tribute to Berdina’s commitment over the many years of her public service to the development of youth and the preservation of language and culture.